Introduction to the Texas Criminal Justice System

 Q. How quickly can I view the reports?

-A: Reports are generated immediately and available for view on your computer.
-There is no waiting period of documents sent through the mail.
-You will have the option to download and print any online reports.
+A: It depends on the county and facility.
+Visit the specific page in the site menu.
+Generally, reports are generated immediately online and available for view on your computer.
+There is sometimes a waiting period for documents sent through the mail.
+In some instances you have the option to download and print any online reports.

 Q: How can I remove offense on my record?

 A: You will want to inquire with your local sheriff’s department or court house.
-Lawyers and Parole Officers may also be able to help you.
+Lawyers and Parole Officers may also be able to help.

 Q: What resources are available to look up active warrants?